Skip to content

 A crucial cybersecurity tenet for many years, least privilege means giving people only the permissions they need to get their job done.
 Excess permissioning increases risk.
 Simply put, the more each user has access to, the more an attacker can access if that user’s credentials are compromised.

-For these reasons and many more, IT teams rely on role-based access control to reduce the risk of a potential breach.
+These reasons – of possible stolen credentials and insider threats – and many more, means IT teams should rely on role-based access control to reduce the risk of a potential breach.
 Because users in an RBAC environment only have access to the data that’s essential to their job function(s), there are fewer entry points for a potential hacker to exploit.

-Scale becomes an additional challenge when managing user lifecycles across an entire digital workplace with tens or hundreds of SaaS apps.
-Automation with SaaSOps is crucial to onboard and offboard in a way that’s scalable and error-free, and consistently maintain access control based on real-time roles.
+Scale becomes an additional challenge when managing user lifecycles across an entire digital workplace with tens or hundreds of SaaS apps with hundreds of users.
+Therefore, automation for SaaS management, built using role-based access, is crucial to onboard and offboard in a way that’s scalable and error-free, and consistently maintain access control based on real-time roles.

 IT professionals are constantly trying to stay on top of the latest compliance requirements and understand which ones might apply to their organization.
 Compliance is often a moving target that IT needs to chase down—and RBAC environments are no exception to that rule.